aquatir/code-samples/code-sample-kotlin/ktor/better-hello-world/readme.md

 #### Tools

 - **Coroutines postgres db**
-    - **SKIP** jooq with normal blockable connection pool?
-Try it and load test!
+    - **DONE** jooq with normal blocking connection pool.
+See [JooqBlockingJDBCApiCoroutinesWrapper.kt] The blocking offloads into `Dispatchers.IO` which should be better than blocking http request coroutine, but a dedicated async pool should provide better performance.
-    - **FAILED** jasync-sql https://github.com/jasync-sql/jasync-sql?. jasync uses it's own `Connection` interface but you can not set isolation level inside transactions which is critical for my usecase.
+    - **FAILED** jasync-sql https://github.com/jasync-sql/jasync-sql. jasync uses it's own `Connection` which is probably not a huge problem, but you also can not set isolation level inside transactions which is critical for my usecase.
+    - **FAILED** r2dbc-postgresql https://github.com/pgjdbc/r2dbc-postgresql. r2dbc also uses it's own implementation
+    of `Connection` interface, but you CAN set isolation level there.
+Some functional shenanigans would be required to make jOOQ queries executed on r2dbc client.
+May look into this problem later.
+    - How micronaut / quarkus do it?
 - **Kafka**.
-Should be simple.
-How micronaut / quarkus do it?
+Should be simple...
+Kafka consumer it NOT thread-safe, so cannot launch on the same `Dispathers.Default`.
+Should create a dedicated thread for each consumer.
 - **Consul**.
-Config loader from https://ktor.io/docs/configuration.html#custom
+Config loader from https://ktor.io/docs/configuration.html#custom.
+Normal blocking implementation in main should be an easy workaround if this approach doesn't work.

 #### Production stuff